 As long as the termination condition remains unfulfilled, each following iteration takes the respective value of variable \lstinline{step} to replace the parameter in subprograms \lstinline{step} and \lstinline{check} during grounding.
 In addition, the current external atom \lstinline{query(t)} is set to true, while the previous one is permanently set to false.
 This disables the corresponding instance of the integrity constraint in Line~\ref{fig:toh:enc:goal} of Listing~\ref{fig:toh:enc} before it is replaced in the next iteration.
 In this way, the query condition only applies to the current horizon.

-An interesting feature is given in Line~\ref{fig:iclingo:python:cleanup}.
-As its name suggests, this function cleans up domains used during grounding.
-That is, whenever the truth value of an atom is ultimately determined by the solver, it is communicated to the grounder where it can be used for further simplifications.

-In our example, the \lstinline{solver} is called 16 times before a plan of length 15 is found: \lstinputlisting[frame=single,numbers=none,basicstyle= \ttfamily,escapeinside={|}{|}]{examples/opt/inc.txt}
+In our example, the \lstinline{solver} is called 16 times before a plan of length 15 is found: \lstinputlisting[language=shell]{examples/opt/inc.txt}